tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 ---
-title: How to use Socrata's site analytics API
+title: How to use Socrata's site metrics API
 description: Unofficial documentation of an unofficial Socrata API
 created_at: 2013-08-14
 kind: article
-tweet_text: I really like writing documentation. http://thomaslevine.com/!/socrata-analytics-api
+tweet_text: I really like writing documentation. http://thomaslevine.com/!/socrata-metrics-api
 tweet_link1:
-twitter_image:
+twitter_image: screenshot.png
+facebook_image: screenshot.png
 tags: ['socrata']
 ---
+The site metrics API on a Socrata open data portal tells you some pretty cool things about how people are using the portal.
+I'm going to show you how to get use the API.

+## Getting access to the site metrics data
+The site metrics data are private by default, so you first need to get access to it.

 Socrata data portals have site usage analytics just like any decent website.
 These analytics pages are private by default, accessible only by the portal administrators, but the pages can be made public if the